 In May 2020, the School received proceeds under a promissory note agreement from a financial institution in the amount of \$197,781 under the Paycheck Protection Program ("PPP").
 The loan proceeds are to be used for payroll, rent, and utilities.
 The loan matures in May 2022 and bears interest at 1% per annum.
 The loan is payable monthly with a deferral of payments through August 16, 2021.
 The loan and accrued interest are forgivable in whole or in part if used for the qualifying purposes as noted above.
-Subsequent to year-end, the School submitted a loan forgiveness application to the financial institution for the full amount of the proceeds and is awaiting the final forgiveness approval as of the date of these financial statements.
-The School has not reflected the note payable in the future minimum payment schedule above, as they anticipate the loan will be forgiven in full.
+During the year, the School submitted a loan forgiveness application to the financial institution for the full amount of the proceeds and received notification that the loan had been forgiven.
+Accordingly, the School has recorded a income in the statement of activities for the loan forgiveness of \$197,781.